 Walking through Phobjikha Valley

 With the slight drizzle that had started, the already cold Phobjikha valley somehow became even more pleasant.
 Mind you – I am not so comfortable with cold but somehow, this cold was just pleasant.
 Suchit drove us into the valley to experience what it would be on flat land.
 To quote his words – “You have not really visited Phobjikha Valley unless you have walked it”.
 I frankly would add to that – “Unless you have laid down on the grassy valley, you definitely have left your experience incomplete“.
 And yes, I would term my experience incomplete.

 Remember the other thing that I mentioned the valley was famous for – the Black Necked Cranes?
 Well, time to tell you about that.
 These wondrous creatures come all the way from Tibet every Winter to spend the next few months at Phobjikha.
 They are a rare set of birds and are in the endangered category.
 The Buddhists, especially the Bhutanese, consider them as sacred and a sign of prosperity and longevity.
 In fact, they celebrate their arrival with the Crane festival in November.

-The Black-necked cranes are said to carry messages from the heaven and if they fly over a farm, the locals believe that they will get a good harvest.
-Some even believe that they carry the souls of the deceased lamas and hence, they return to Phobjikha for Gangtey Gonpa.
+The Black-necked cranes are said to carry messages from heaven and if they fly over a farm, the locals believe that they will get a good harvest.
+Some even believe that they carry the souls of the deceased lamas and hence, they return to Phobjikha for Gangtey Monastery.